Skip To Content

 Will this project cause my taxes to go up?

-No – the total cost of this project will be obtained through donations and grants.
+No – the total cost of this project has been obtained through donations and grants.

 When will the renovation take place?